Lukashmoser/Candy-Crusade/README.md

 ### Build
 1. Clone project using git clone https://github.com/Lukashmoser/Candy-Crusade.git
 2. Open a command line and navigate to the project folder
-3. Run ./mvnw clean install
+3. Run ./mvnw clean install or on Windows mvnw.cmd clean install

 ### Run
-While still in the project folder run java -jar target/candy-crusade-1-SNAPSHOT.jar to play Candy Crusade
+While still in the project folder run java -jar target/candy-crusade-1-SNAPSHOT.jar to play Candy Crusade (instructions within the game)